thegetty/quire-docs/content/learn/resources.md

 ## Markdown

 Markdown is a markup language used to format plain-text documents.
+It is used when working in a text editor.

 - [GitHub: Markdown Cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)
 - [GitHub: Mastering Markdown](https://guides.github.com/features/mastering-markdown/)